C7N-Ops/CodePizza/README.md

 - 📹 Tutorial videos with extra cheese
 - 🧠 Developer content with humor baked in
 - 😬 Bugs.
 Lots of them.
+- I dunno...I dunno if there will be enough time.

 Whether you're here to learn, build, laugh, or cry over broken builds, you're welcome.